The Cabbage Soup Diet Plan is a low calorie, low protein diet whose creator claims that those who follow it will shed 10 to 15lbs in a week.

 My Opinion of the Cabbage Soup Diet Plan

 I`m not for fast weight loss methods unless they are necessary for medical reasons.
 There are, however, times when we want to drop some pounds quickly.
+I haven’t followed the Cabbage Soup Diet Plan myself, but my partner Alex has, so I know for a fact that it works.

 Things Alex likes about it are that it is of short duration, and it brings quick results.
 He loves the flavor of the soup and the variety of foods, which include some not usually allowed on some other diets.